LAGGOUNE-Walid/geopulse/README.md

         * Determines whether the server should packets to your application using queues.
     */
     'enable-queue' => true,

     /*
+        * Configuration: queue-pool-size
+        *
+        * This parameter specifies the number of queue worker connections that will be created
+        * and managed in the Swoole connection pool.
+These connections are utilized to push
+        * jobs to the server efficiently, ensuring that a new connection does not need to be established
+        * for each queue operation.
+        *
+        * A larger pool size can help manage a higher volume of queue jobs concurrently, but
+        * it also increases memory and resource usage.
+        *
+        * Default value: 10
+    */
+    'queue-pool-size' => 10,

+    /*
         * Configuration: queue-connection